Janani0608/text_categorization/README.md

 ## Dataset

-The dataset used for this project is medical text data, specifically focusing on text categorization for medical specialties.
+The dataset used for this project is medical text data (https://www.kaggle.com/code/ritheshsreenivasan/clinical-text-classification/input), specifically focusing on text categorization for medical specialties.
 You can place your CSV dataset in the data/raw/ directory.
 The data should have at least three columns:

 description: The medical text.
 transcription: The transcribed medical data.